 My project management certification gives me a greater sense of pride in what I do.
 Studying for the test inspired me in the discipline I practice, and gave me fresh perspectives for my real, everyday work.
 I’m happy to be a member of PMI, but I’m more invested in AIGA and I want to see us do the next big thing in our space.
 Seeing my colleagues recognized for the very real skills that separate them from mere hobbyists would be deeply satisfying.

-Originally from Texas, I share my home—complete with a library that includes a personal copy of the OED—with my rescue mutt, Paparazzi.
+Now I share my San Francisco home—complete with a library that includes a personal copy of the OED—with my rescue mutt, Paparazzi (and a couple awesome roommates because, hey, it’s SF).
 Outside of work, I spend timedefending

 Section: Tools and Resources -